Skip to main content

 1. Per-code: 5 attempts.
 The 6th wrong submission invalidates the challenge — the user must click Resend for a fresh code.
 Resends are cooldown-limited to once per 30 seconds.

 2. Per-account: 5 burned codes in 1 hour.
 “Burned” means invalidated and had at least one wrong attempt (so a user spam-clicking Resend without submitting wrong codes doesn’t trip the lock).
-After 5 burns the account is locked from MFA verification for 10 minutes — /api/auth/signin returns HTTP 423 with retryAfter: 600.
-Admin intervention via the Credentials tab can disable MFA for the user if needed sooner.
+After 5 burns the account is locked out of MFA verification for 10 minutes.
+If the user can’t wait, an admin can disable MFA for them from the Credentials tab.

 Exempt paths